 Dental care during the COVID-19 pandemic

-It is safe to attend dental appointments as dental practices have strict infection control procedures in place and other measures including COVIDSafe Plans.
-Dental practices are making sure that patients are not showing symptoms of COVID-19 or have been in contact with anyone who is known to have COVID-19 before dental appointments.
-When attending a dental appointment, extra measures will be in place such as hand sanitising and social distancing in the waiting room to keep everyone safe.
+It is safe to attend dental appointments, as dental practices have strict infection control procedures in place, and other measures to protect patients and staff, including COVIDSafe Plans.
+Dental practices may ask patients if they are showing symptoms of COVID-19 or have been somewhere that may have exposed them to COVID-19 before dental appointments.